satyapraven/VPC-with-Egress-only-IGW/README.md

 # AWS VPC Infrastructure with Egress-Only Internet Gateway (IPv4 & IPv6 Support)

-This Terraform project provisions a robust AWS Virtual Private Cloud (VPC) infrastructure, featuring both IPv4 and IPv6 support.
-Instead of using the typical NAT Gateway, the solution incorporates an Egress-Only Internet Gateway for secure outbound traffic to the internet from private subnets.
-The infrastructure is optimized for high availability, security, and scalability, adhering to best practices for VPC design.
+This Terraform project provisions a highly resilient and secure AWS Virtual Private Cloud (VPC) infrastructure with dual-stack support for IPv4 and IPv6.
+To optimize cost-efficiency without compromising functionality, the solution replaces the traditional NAT Gateway (associated with hourly pricing and data transfer charges) with an Egress-Only Internet Gateway, which is free of hourly costs but incurs data transfer fees.
+This approach enables secure and cost-effective outbound internet connectivity for resources within private subnets.

+The infrastructure design emphasizes high availability, robust security, and scalability, adhering to AWS best practices for VPC architecture.
+Key features include private and public subnets distributed across multiple Availability Zones, improved traffic flow management, and minimized external exposure to enhance security.

-This solution is designed to provide a secure, scalable, and flexible VPC setup, supporting modern cloud-native applications with a focus on minimal external exposure and optimized internal traffic management
+This solution is tailored to meet the demands of modern cloud-native applications, offering a secure, scalable, and flexible VPC setup.
+It facilitates optimized internal traffic management while maintaining a strong focus on operational efficiency and reduced costs.

 ## Architecture Overview